sailfishos/docs.sailfishos.org/Support/Help_Articles/Recovery_Mode/README.md

 ## Resetting phone to factory settings in the Recovery Mode
 NOTE: this option deletes **ALL** data from your device.
 Resetting to factory settings does not affect data on the SD (memory card) and SIM cards, however.

-1. Prepare your PC and device for Recovery Mode as described in [this chapter](#setting-up-the-recovery-mode-on-the-phone), until you see the Recovery Menu.
+1) Prepare your PC and device for Recovery Mode as described in [this chapter](#setting-up-the-recovery-mode-on-the-phone), until you see the Recovery Menu.
-2. In the Recovery Mode menu take option #1 "Reset device to factory state"
+2) In the Recovery Mode menu take option #1 "Reset device to factory state"

 **Note**: If your terminal application suddenly disappears when attempting to run this function, simply connect to Recovery Mode again, and go straight to performing the Device Reset.
 You may have to repeat this a number of times.

-3. Give the process some time to run and follow on-screen instructions.
+3) Give the process some time to run and follow on-screen instructions.

 When the process is complete, you will need to revert the phone back to its normal state as instructed in the chapter [Reverting the phone back to the normal state](#reverting-the-phone-back-to-the-normal-state) of this document.

-## Releasing Xperia 10 II or 10 III from "Permanent lock"
+## Releasing Xperia from "Permanent lock"
-This requires that you know the correct security code!
+This requires that you know the correct security code of the phone!

-In some circumstances it may happen that the allowed maximum number of unlocking attempts of the device lock gets exceeded, resulting in "Maximum attempts used.
+In some circumstances, it may happen that the allowed maximum number of unlocking attempts of the device lock gets exceeded, resulting in "Maximum attempts used.
 Device is permanently locked".
 The following procedure may help in unlocking the device:

 Take option "3) Shell" in the Recovery menu
 Type the following two commands.
-In the latter command replace **"12345"** with your correct security code!
+In the latter command, **replace "12345"** with your correct security code!
 ```
 chroot /rootfs
 /usr/lib*/qt5/plugins/devicelock/encsfa-fpd --check-code 12345